08mitesh/spatie-ACL-demo/README.md

 ## Key points

 - On new user registration, Admin will get notified via email.
 (Used event and listener) [Reference](https://www.youtube.com/watch?v=DvoaU6cQQHM)
 - User want be able to login unless admin approves them.
-[Refrence] (https://www.youtube.com/watch?v=uiTi01Ml_OU)
+[Reference](https://www.youtube.com/watch?v=uiTi01Ml_OU)
 - Storing which admin reference like user has been approved by which admin